AdaemmerP/lpirfs/README.md

 Display all plots:

 -   This graph is similar to Figure 5 in Jordà (2005), p.
-176, but has wider confidence bands.
+176, but has slightly wider confidence bands.
 -   Figure 5 in Jordà (2005) is replicated when specs$confint = 1.67 (90% error bands).

 ``` r